CLI Companion

 bash

-huggingface-cli repo create my-org/my-cool-space --type space --organization my-org
+huggingface-cli repo create --name my-secret-space --type space --private

-4. **Create a private model repository using a specific token:**
+4. **Create a public model repository under an organization:**

 bash